 Everything we know is subject to constant change.
 This is especially true for the internet.
 Groundbreaking content from a year ago is now outdated.

-That’s why sooner or later every website owner spends time removing or revising outdated content.
+That’s why sooner or later, every website owner spends time removing or updating SEO content.

 But how do you do it correctly?
 The context of users and search engines like Google, poses some challenges here.
 So let’s clarify!

 What Are the Options for Removing Outdated Content?